↻ Drag to Rotate

 ‘I would promise you all of my life’

 There are counters on the wall showing TikTok, Insta and YouTube follower numbers.
-Aside from that it’s not obvious anywhere that we’re being piped out across the world.
+Aside from that, it’s not obvious anywhere that we’re being piped out across the world.
 No one in the pub shows any awareness of it either.
 Somewhere within the gradual normalisation of surveillance packaged as entertainment, of endless streams of reality as content, I’ve developed the ability to shut it out, which surprises me.

 ‘Little by little you’ve brought me to my knees’

 How did the boundaries between public and private get so blurred?
-It perhaps began, or at least became visible, in 1996 with the “godmother” of the live stream, a 19 year old student, Jennifer Ringley.
+It perhaps began, or at least became visible, in 1996 with the “godmother” of the live stream, a nineteen year old student, Jennifer Ringley.
 Using an early Logitech QuickCam, she wrote a script to capture a single frame every few minutes and upload it to her site, updating the page so viewers always saw her latest image.
-Through this, Jennicam, an early iteration of the live stream was conceived.
+Through this, Jennicam, an early iteration of the live stream, was conceived.

 ‘And if all that there is is this fear of being used